GideonBrimleaf/fate_character_generator/README.md

 You will also need a DB connection string for a Realtime Firebase DB - though this is not used in development mode.

+## Automated testing
+The app is setup tests powered by jest.

+### `npm run tests`
+Runs the tests.

+You will need to update snapshots where changes have impacted the DOM output of a component or component stack.

 ## Testing the project with Firebase